line/ts-remove-unused/README.md

 When `d` and `e` are not used in all other files across the project, ts-remove-unused will delete the file for you.

-Now you don't have to worry about removing your unused code!
+ts-remove-unused supports various types of exports including variable declarations (`export const`, `export let`), function declarations, class declarations, interface declarations, type alias declarations, default exports and more...

-ts-remove-unused supports various exports including variable declarations (`export const`, `export let`), function declarations, class declarations, interface declarations, type alias declarations, default exports...
+Now you don't have to worry about removing unused code by yourself!

 ## Install